 Since entering the market in China and Asia, what have been some key learnings for yourself and yourselves as a company?

-You always need to listen to the customer – you can’t, as an industry, hope to tell customers in a relatively new region ‘this is simply how it is’, but rather you must listen and be willing to adapt.
-An additional indoor lounge space or bigger kitchen might seem wildly inappropriate for one owner but absolutely necessary for someone using the yacht for business.
-Benetti offers customised yachts without ever losing sight of our primary goal of satisfying owners.
-This is especially key in Asia, when a request might seem unusual, or something that ‘hasn’t been done before’ – yet you need to listen to clients.
+You always need to listen to the customer, the industry doesn’t try to educate the owners instead it’s important to adapt and listen.
+An additional indoor lounge space or bigger kitchen might seem wildly inappropriate for one owner but absolutely necessary for someone else.
+Benetti offers customized yachts without ever losing sight of our primary goal of satisfying owners.

-You need to be able to accept constant challenges and be willing to react as the market evolves – in our case, the construction of a custom yacht may take years, yet during this time we are still available if the needs of the owner change, which does happen.
+Fully aware that the construction of a custom yacht may take years during this time we are available if the needs of the owner change, which does happen.